-“The health impact of coal combustion in power stations is severe and the financial cost which the state must bear because of this is massive,” said Bobby Peek, Director of groundWork.
+“The health impact of coal power stations is severe and the resulting financial cost to the state is massive,” said Bobby Peek, Director of groundWork.

 “Pollutants generated from coal combustion have major effects on the health of communities, particularly the most vulnerable such as the elderly, the young and pregnant women.”

 According to a study conducted by the University of Pretoria, the estimated external public health cost resulting from Kusile in Mpumalanga, will be over R180m, and 51% of hospital admissions in this province are from power generation activities.